-The proposed changes from residential to office use requires an amendment to the project's Organization of Uses illustrated on page 11 of the Master Plan.
+The proposed changes from residential to office use require an amendment to the project's Organization of Uses illustrated on page 11 of the Master Plan.

-Zoning Code Text Amendment Request (Attachment 1, Exhibit B)
+Zoning Code Text Amendment Request (Exhibit A, O-4712)

 An increase in the amount of allowed office use for the project requires an amendment to two sections of zoning code regulating the amount of retail, restaurant, and movie theater uses.
-KZC 50.38.010, Special Regulation 2 requires a minimum amount of retail and restaurant gross floor area (GFA) equaling 25 percent of the project's office GFA.
-Because the office space will be increasing, continuing to tie the required amount of retail to the amount of office space would not be feasible.
+KZC 50.38.010, Special Regulation 2, requires a minimum amount of retail and restaurant gross floor area (GFA) equaling 25 percent of the project's office GFA.
+Because the office space will be increasing, continuing to tie the required amount of retail to the amount of office space would require a substantial increase in the amount of retail space provided as part of the project.
 The project proponent is requesting an amendment to the zoning code making the minimum retail and restaurant requirement 186,000 GFA, an amount approximately equal to the 25 percent of 744,655 GFA of office under the current Master Plan.
-This simply commits the project to build the same planned amount of retail square footage.
+This simply commits the project to build the same planned amount of retail square footage as required under the existing Master Plan.

-KZC 50.38.010, Special Regulation 3b sets a maximum GFA of movie theater of 20 percent of required retail and restaurant use.
+KZC 50.38.010, Special Regulation 3b, sets a maximum GFA of movie theater of 20 percent of required retail and restaurant use.
 The request increases the movie theater percentage to 25 percent of the minimum GFA of retail and restaurant uses, a maximum 46,500 GFA of movie theater for the project based on the amended 186,000 GFA for retail and restaurant uses.